microsoft/pxt-calliope/docs/device/serial.md

 ## Mac OS

-* Plug in the micro:bit
+* Plug in the Calliope mini
 * Open a terminal
 * `ls /dev/cu.*` will return to you a list of serial devices; one of them will look like `/dev/cu.usbmodem1422` (the exact number depends on your computer)
-* `screen /dev/cu.usbmodem1422 115200` will open up the micro:bit's serial output.
+* `screen /dev/cu.usbmodem1422 115200` will open up the Calliope mini serial output.
 To exit, hit `Ctrl-A` `Ctrl-D`.